vdlbk/mimir/README.md

 ## What is Mimir ?

-**Mimir** is a lightweight library that exposes some functions to validate some banking informations.
+**Mimir** is a lightweight library that exposes some functions to validate banking informations.

 ### Disclaimer